FuManWai/Web_Scraping_Booking.com/README.md

 - hotels.csv: CSV file to store the scraped hotel data.
 - README.md: Project documentation (this file).

-## Data Collection
-The web scraping process is described and implemented in the Jupyter Notebook data_analysis.ipynb.
-BeautifulSoup is used to scrape hotel data from Booking.com.

-## Data Analysis
-The data analysis involves filtering and cleaning the data, analyzing reviews and prices, and visualizing hotel ratings.
-The results are presented in the Jupyter Notebook data_analysis.ipynb.

 ## Author
 - Elsie Fu